War Against Indiscipline: Administration

 The organizational structure of the program had federal and state level committees.
 Each state managed its own program and made monthly reports about its progress.
 The Ministry of Information was in charge of the administration at the federal level, within the ministry was a WAI department headed by a director, and this department was advised by a central WAI committee.
 The program was launched in schedules and meant to be continuous.
 Advertising and the media were used as constant means of promoting its tenets.

 Phases

 I: Orderliness

 The first phase was launched on the same day as the program.
 The phase concerned the desire of the government to instill orderliness and respect for fellow Nigerians.
 Instead of chaotic boarding of buses or jumping lines, Nigerians were told to queue and to wait their turn.
 At some locations, uniformed men were present to enforce queuing.
 But this had vocal critics, who felt that it was a simple attempt to cure a deeper problem caused by scarcity in the major cities.
 Controlling queues when serious food shortages existed was seen as failing to meet the needs of the people.
-In addition, it was defined as a national malaise, even though most towns and rural areas where not chaotic and disorderly as the urban areas.
+In addition, it was defined as a national malaise, even though most towns and rural areas were not as chaotic and disorderly as the urban areas.